Qazeer/InfoSec-Notes/L7/21_FTP/2-Methodology.md

 SSH File Transfer Protocol (SFTP) is sometimes also used instead;
 it is technologically different.

+For file transfers or directory listings, FTP opens additional TCP connections on dynamic ports.
+In active mode the client creates a local listener and let the server know about its IP:Port using the PORT command and the server then connects to the clients port (usually from port 20 on the server side).
+In passive mode the server opens the port and let the client know where it listens in response to the clients PASV command.

 ### Network scan

 Nmap can be used to detect open FTP service and conduct basic recon scan: